DonMMK/ExpressExpo/README.md

 - Theme selection and custom styling guidelines for both light and dark theme or using one set of color palette that doesnt switch

 ## Color Palette
+- Use tools like [Coolors](https://coolors.co/) or [Adobe Color](https://color.adobe.com/create) to generate a cohesive color scheme
+- Choose primary, secondary, accent, background, and text colors
+- Ensure good contrast for readability and accessibility

 ## App Icon Design
+- Tools like chatgpt can genrate images based on your app concept
+- you can use a combiurastion of chatgpt genreated designs then impoirt into figma or canva to refine and finalize the design

+## Styling and UI Library
+- Think painting by hand using your own colors and brushes rather than using a paint by numbers kit
+- obviously each have their own advantages and disadvantages. stylesheets give you more control and flexibility but take more time to set up and maintain.
+UI libraries give you a faster way to get started with pre built components but can be limiting in terms of customization and may lead to a less unique look and feel for your app.

 ## In App Content
 - Use AI image generation (e.g., Midjourney, DALL·E) for custom graphics